polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 ASP.NET Core will automatically stream your content back over the response object, and `Dispose` your stream automatically for you afterwards.
 This allows you to return large files back to the client, without loading them into memory first, etc.

-Below is a link for you if you want to further your understanding of Hyperlambda, in order to understand what you can put _into_ your Magic Endpoint files.

 ## Quality gates